 If you incorporated artwork, photographs, images or other content created by someone else ("pre-existing work"), you must identify all pre-existing work(s) in the Written Evidence portion of your Portfolio.
 You should also submit images of pre-existing work so that we can evaluate your transformation of any pre-existing work(s)."

-From Ms. Knudsen: How have you explored, evolved, and developed your ideas and series over time?
+your inquiry question -- BIG IDEA -- and how it evolved over time.
 How has your thinking about your topic deepened or shifted?
 It may be helpful to use time-related phrases like “when I first started,” “as my work progressed,” etc.

-Conclude your statement with a closing sentence about what you took from making this series and/or what you hope viewers will get from it.
+a concluding sentence about what you got out of this series AND/OR what you hope viewers will get out of it

 Note: It can be tempting to talk about how it was hard to come up with an inquiry topic, or about themes you abandoned, or processes that you stopped using.
 Do NOT include this part of the story.
 Instead, only include what relates to what we can see in your artwork.
 Your statement should ONLY be about your present, real sustained investigation that we can see, NOT about past ideas that we do not see in your series, or about future works yet to be made.